openstack-k8s-operators/test-operator/docs/source/images.rst

 * `openstack-tempest-extras <https://quay.io/podified-antelope-centos9/openstack-tempest-extras>`_

   An image that installs `openstack-tempest-all` RPM package.
 On top of the all the plugins that are part of the RPM, this image contains a few extras.
-The list of the extra projects (mainly tempest pluginsg) that are installed there has a tendency to change.
+The list of the extra projects (mainly tempest plugins) that are installed there has a tendency to change.
 Therefore for the up to date list check the `TCIB definition <https://github.com/openstack-k8s-operators/tcib/blob/main/container-images/tcib/base/os/tempest/tempest-extras/tempest-extras.yaml>`_ of the image.